All Blog Videos Webinars

 As of the statement, anyone on a Student Visa can no longer switch onto a work route whilst their course is ongoing.
 They must first finish their course.
 PhD students can switch after 24 months’ study.

-Students are also no longer be able to bring dependants with them to the UK as of 1 January 2024.
+Students are also no longer able to bring dependants with them to the UK as of 1 January 2024.

 EUSS updates